beefyfinance/beefy-blog/content/articles/moonriver-x-beefy.en.md

 ### Deployed vaults

 The first vaults we are offering are from Solarbeam AMM.
-We will add more vaults in the future, so if you don’t want to miss out, follow @beefyfinance on Twitter.
+We will add more vaults in the future, so don’t miss out, follow @beefyfinance on Twitter.
 We have deployed vaults for all types of investors, blue chips, stablecoins, and even degen.
 If you want your favorite Moonriver platform added to Beefy, head over to our Discord and talk with the team.

 ![](/uploads/solarbeam.png)